marlonrichert/zsh-snap/README.md

   regenerate the `<name>` cache.
 See the end of the [example `.zshrc` file below]((#example-zshrc-file)) for a practical use of this.

+### Parallel downloads
+🛣 When you do `znap pull`, updates for all of your repos are downloaded in parallel.

+### Automatic completion cache invalidation
+♻️ Znap automatically deletes and regenerates your comp dump file whenever you install or update a plugin or change your `.zshrc` file.

-### Asynchronous Compilation
+### Asynchronous compilation
-While you are using Zsh, Znap compiles your scripts and functions in the background, when the Zsh Line Editor is idle.
+⚙️ While you are using Zsh, Znap compiles your scripts and functions in the background, when the Zsh Line Editor is idle.
 This way, your shell will start up even faster next time!

 Should you not want this feature, you can disable it with `zstyle ':znap:*' auto-compile no`.
 Or if